 IGEN Networks Corp appoints Juan Ignacio Avila Diaz Rubin as Chief Technology Officer

-/EIN News/ -- Lake Elsinore, CA, Dec.
-15, 2022 (GLOBE NEWSWIRE) -- IGEN Networks Corporation (OTC: IGEN) (CSE: IGN), a leading innovator of Internet of Things (IoT) solutions for the consumer automotive, supply-chain, and commercial fleet industries, today announced the appointment of Juan Ignacio Avila Diaz Rubin as Chief Technology Officer.
+Lake Elsinore, CA, Dec.
+15, 2022 (GLOBE NEWSWIRE) -- IGEN Networks Corporation IGEN IGN, a leading innovator of Internet of Things (IoT) solutions for the consumer automotive, supply-chain, and commercial fleet industries, today announced the appointment of Juan Ignacio Avila Diaz Rubin as Chief Technology Officer.

 Juan Ignacio Avila Diaz Rubin is the founding partner of Prolog, a global leader and provider of logistics and supply -chain management solutions to over 1200 clients, 80 distribution centers and warehouses with over 250,000 commercial vehicles under management.
 Mr. Avila has provided his leadership on more than 300 large-scale supply-chain and logistics projects over the past 30 years on three continents.
 Amongst these projects requiring complex logistics solutions and a compelling ROI were organizations that included Walmart, Eli Lilly, Merck A.G., Carrefour, Ford Motor Company, Glaxo (GSK), and GNP Mexico's second largest insurer.